meganz/sdk/README.md

 ### Folder syncing

-In this version, the sync functionality is severely limited in scope and
+In this version, the sync functionality is limited in scope and functionality:
-functionality:

 * There is no locking between clients accessing the same remote folder.
 Concurrent creation of identically named files and folders can result in